How do I select the right key?

 Usually the customer will require a new track to be based on an existing recording.
 The first step requires the recording to be transcribed in full.
 That means listening to the recording and writing out a full score notating every note that each instrument is playing.

 Once the score is complete, it's time to record the track.
 This involves recording each instrument separately in a sequencing program.
 Although the players aren't live, we use high-end sample libraries - these are essentially recordings of real instruments.
+This gives us the ability to be able to change key or tempo for a customer later, which would not be possible if the original track were produced with live musicians.
 There are some technical limitations, but we get as close as we can to the original sound.

 Do your tracks come with backing vocals?